-Hooker’s Federals fought most of the day in pouring rain around Fort Magruder.
-After capturing the advance enemy positions, Hooker ordered a halt to await word on Smith’s progress.
+Around 7 a.m., Hooker’s Federals assaulted Fort Magruder with no communication or coordination with Smith.
+The Federals were repulsed, and Hooker ordered a halt to await word on Smith’s progress.
 Sumner, unaware of Hooker’s activity, halted Smith a mile before reaching the field, fearful that the Confederates might come out of their defenses and attack him.

 Around 4 p.m., Confederates penetrated Hooker’s lines and sent his Federals running to the rear, firing on them with captured Federal artillery.
 Regimental bands played “Yankee Doodle” to slow the retreat, and Hooker regrouped his men while gunners held the Confederates off with canister.
 Then Kearny’s men arrived, with Kearny yelling to the troops, “Men, I want you to drive those blackguards to hell at once!
 Give them hell!
 God damn them, give the steel and don’t wait to shoot!”
 The Federals charged and drove the Confederates back into their defenses, putting the lines back to where they were before the fight began.

-Hancock resisted Sumner’s orders because he, unlike Sumner, could see that the Federals were inflicting serious damage on the enemy.
-But eventually Hancock complied and ordered a withdrawal.
-As the Federals fell back, two Confederate regiments charged at separate times and were both repulsed with heavy losses.
+As Hancock began falling back, a Confederate brigade led by Brigadier General Jubal Early counterattacked.
+Two Confederate regiments charged at separate times and were both repulsed with heavy losses.
 Hancock reported, “No man… left the ground unhurt who had advanced within 500 yards of our line.”
 The regiments lost about 500 men before withdrawing, with Early wounded in the shoulder.
 This ended the first pitched battle on the Peninsula.

-McClellan, who was not present during the engagement, called this a “brilliant victory” because the Confederates ended up withdrawing.
-But the Confederates were in the process of withdrawing anyway, and by holding the Federals off long enough for the rest of the army to get away, this became a tactical victory for Johnston.
+By holding the Federals off long enough for the rest of the army to get away, this became a tactical victory for Johnston.
 Had Sumner been more decisive, the Federals might have broken through the Confederate defenses and severely crippled Johnston’s army.
+Many in the Federal high command were disgusted; “Baldy” Smith condemned Sumner’s “beastly exhibition of stupidity and ignorance.”
+Brigadier General Darius Couch called it “a miserably fought affair.”

 The Federals sustained 2,239 casualties (456 killed, 1,410 wounded, and 373 missing) out of about 40,000 engaged.
 The Confederates lost 1,703 (1,570 killed or wounded, and 133 missing) out of 31,000.
-These were heavy losses for a delaying and probing action between the Confederate rear guard and Federal advance elements.
+These were very heavy losses for a delaying and probing action between the Confederate rear guard and Federal advance elements.
 This battle was marked by confusion and lack of cohesion on both sides, but it also demonstrated how much the soldiers had improved their discipline and fighting skill from a year ago.
+Many men who had fought at Bull Run contended that this battle was much more ferocious.

 The next day, the Confederates withdrew as planned to join the main army at Barhamsville, 17 miles closer to Richmond.
 The Federals occupied Williamsburg and were now within 50 miles of the Confederate capital.